- About Silver Melted Into Sound

 Wright State Dayton Campus

-Silver Melted Into Sound is a music festival for concert band, vocal ensemble, and string orchestra designed to support the programming of diverse composers.
-This year's event will be held on May 3, 2024, on the campus of Wright State University.
+Silver Melted Into Sound is a festival celebrating the unique voices and viewpoints we all bring to music and the arts.
+Beginning as a music festival for concert bands, vocal ensembles, and string orchestras designed to support the programming of diverse composers, it has grown to include the works of writers, poets, and new composers.
+This year's event will be held on May 2, 2025, on the campus of Wright State University.

 Performing Ensembles will have 20 minutes on stage in Schuster Hall or in the Festival Theater to perform for feedback from a panel of adjudicators.
 This 20-minute block will include time to enter and exit the stage.
 Directors may decide how they wish to use their performance time from the following options: